WaylonWalker/Python_Setup_Termux/readme.md

+# test

-# test /n testing git from termux
+testing git from Termux for android